-Car accidents apply extreme amounts of force to your body.
+Car accidents can inflict extreme amounts of force to your body.
 When that force is more than your bones can handle, they break.
 Broken legs, arms, hips, ankles, wrists, and ribs are common in car accidents.

 Broken bones are usually very painful and can take a long time to heal.
-Recovery from this injury depends on the type of broken bone.
-There are two categories: simple fractures and compound fractures.
+Recovery from this type of injury depends on which bones are broken.
+There are two categories of breaks: simple fractures and compound fractures.

-In a car crash, glass, sheet metal, and loose objects (cell phones, glasses, coffee cups, bags, books, GPS devices, food containers, tools, etc.) can cause scrapes and cuts if they are thrown against your skin.
-While these injuries are often mild, more serious lacerations may require stitches, result in blood loss, or pose a risk of infection.
+In car crashes, glass, sheet metal, and loose objects (cell phones, glasses, coffee cups, bags, books, GPS devices, food containers, tools, etc.) can cause scrapes and cuts if they are thrown against your skin.
+While these injuries are often mild, more serious lacerations may require stitches, resulting in blood loss, or pose a risk of infection.

 This type of auto accident injury occurs when the blood vessels in the body are damaged or severed by blunt force or flying debris.
-A ruptured blood vessel may lead to internal bleeding that doesn’t clot or stop; alternatively, clots could form that prevent blood from circulating.
+A ruptured blood vessel may lead to internal bleeding that doesn’t stop on its own.
+Alternatively, clots could form that prevents blood from circulating.

-Internal bleeding can be life-threatening.
-Any suspicion of organ damage or internal bleeding requires emergency medical attention.
+Internal bleeding can be life-threatening, which is why any suspicion of organ damage or internal bleeding requires emergency medical attention.

 Knees are complicated, and so are knee injuries.
 Depending on where you are sitting during a car accident, you may hit your knees against the dashboard or the front seats.
 That sudden impact can injure the ligaments in your knees as well as the kneecap.
-In severe cases, surgery could be required to correct these damages.
+In severe cases, surgical correction may be necessary.

 Back or neck injuries can be caused by the impact of force against the spine during a vehicle crash.
 Mid-back and low-back strains, as well as neck injuries, are common after an accident.
 Two types of back and neck injuries—spinal cord injuries and whiplash—can especially lead to serious complications.

-Whiplash is a popular name for soft tissue injuries to the neck caused by sudden movements during a car accident, especially in a rear collision.
+Whiplash is a popular name for soft tissue injuries to the neck caused by sudden movements during car accidents, especially in a rear collision.
 The pain associated with whiplash may not appear immediately after the crash, but when it sets in, it can be debilitating.
-Recovery from whiplash may involve physical therapy, a neck brace, ice, and medication.
+Recovery from whiplash may involve physical therapy, a neck brace, ice, and/or medication.

 Head injuries of all types are cause for concern.
 On the less severe side of the spectrum are concussions; while still dangerous, these injuries are usually treatable.
 However, more extreme impacts can lead to traumatic brain injuries (TBIs).
 If not treated properly, TBIs can cause long-term issues with brain function.